nive024/Scrabble/README.md

 The current project has finished Milestone 3.
 Throughout the project, the objective of the first milestone is to create a text-based playable version of Scrabble.
 The second milestone's objective is to make a GUI-based version of the game.
 The third milestone's objective is to add additional features.
+The additional features that have been added on this milestone is an AI, and tile multipliers.
 Finally, the fourth milestone's objective is to add more features.